Teckwhye/is4302-project/docs/ProjectReport.md

 2. Bidding Phase
     * An authorised seller can commence the start of the bidding phase for a listed event which will allow buyers to bid for tickets.
     * During this phase, buyers can place & update bids for event tickets.
 ETH is used to pay for the price of tickets which is fixed while EventTokens are used for bidding of tickets.
     * The authorised seller can decide when to close the bidding phase.
-When executed, the smart contract will perform an algorithm to distribute tickets in a way such that priority is given to bidders that bidded with more EventTokens and automatically transfer tickets to successful bidders as well as return ETH back to unsuccessful bidders.
+When executed, the smart contract will perform an algorithm to distribute tickets in such a way that priority is given to bidders who had placed higher EventToken bids, automatically transferring tickets to successful bidders as well as returning ETH back to unsuccessful bidders.
 3. Buying & Refund Phase
     * In this phase, buyers can perform normal purchasing of leftover available tickets and refunding of tickets is also possible through the platform.
 4. Seller End Phase